Basic Representations of Genus Zero Nonabelian Hodge Spaces: Classes of nearby representations

-\begin{proof} This follows directly from the previous lemma and proposition \ref{prop:slopes_Fourier_transform}, by observing that for the case $h_A(a)=\infty$, the Stokes circles in $N^-$ are sent by $A$ to finite distance (with the position of $A\cdot I_j^-$ determined by the coefficient $b_j$), while the circles in $N^+$ become circles of slope >1 at infinity, with $A\cdot I_j^+$ having ramification order $R_j^+$. \end{proof}
+\begin{proof} This follows directly from Lemma~\ref{lemma3.5} and Proposition~\ref{prop:slopes_Fourier_transform}, by observing that for the case $h_A(a)=\infty$, the Stokes circles in $N^-$ are sent by $A$ to finite distance (with the location of $A\cdot I_j^-$ determined by the coefficient $b_j$), while the circles in $N^+$ become circles of slope $>1$ at infinity, with \smash{$A\cdot I_j^+$} having ramification order \smash{$R_j^+$}. \end{proof}